Rumoi Main Line

-On 19 November 2016, JR Hokkaido's President announced plans to further rationalize the network by up to 1,237 km, or approximately 50% of the network, including closure of the remaining section of the Rumoi Main Line (the Rumoi to Mashike section closed on 5 December 2016).
+On 19 November 2016, JR Hokkaido's president announced plans to further rationalize the network by up to 1,237 km, or approximately 50% of the network, including closure of the remaining section of the Rumoi Main Line (the Rumoi to Mashike section closed on 5 December 2016).
+This section of track from Ishikari-Numata to Rumoi was closed on 1 April 2023, with the final train running on the 31 March 2023.
+JR Hokkaido has announced the Fukagawa-Ishikari Numata section will close on 31 March 2026.